zenstreamz/AIOStreams/README.md

 #### ElfHosted (paid)

+> [!INFO]
+> Use the link below to support me, 33% of your AIOStreams subscription will go to me ❤️

-AIOStreams is available as a [paid product](https://store.elfhosted.com/product/aiostreams/) on [ElfHosted](https://elfhosted.com).
+AIOStreams is available as a [paid product](https://store.elfhosted.com/product/aiostreams/elf/viren070/) on [ElfHosted](https://elfhosted.com).
 This offers you a no-hassle experience where you can expect things to "just work".

 #### Heroku (paid)